Industry leaders help set a New York City Kidney Walk fundraising record

-Also contributing to a successful walk was the participation of teams from Atlantic, Tomorrow’s Office and Konica Minolta.
+Also contributing to a successful walk was the participation of teams from Atlantic Tomorrow’s Office and Konica Minolta.

 “It brought the company closer,” said Weiss.
 “It became a team-building exercise.
 We’re going to do it every year and I hope to raise as much money or more every year.”

-Atlantic’s offices competed against each other to see which office would raise the most or have the most participants.
+Teams from the different Atlantic Tomorrow’s Office locations competed against each other to see which office would raise the most or have the most participants.
 They also held raffles and contests in the office to raise money.

-More than 100 Konica Minolta employees participated in the walk and Konica Minolta was responsible for raising a significant amount of money.
+More than 100 Konica Minolta employees participated in the walk, and Konica Minolta was responsible for raising a significant amount of money.
 Taylor also did his part, reaching out to colleagues in the industry as well as Konica Minolta vendors to support the charity.

 “We said if you want to give $137 that could be for the 137 million people that have kidney disease, many of which are undiagnosed,” noted Taylor.
 “Or if you could give $12 that’s for the 12 people each day that needs a transplant.
 All of a sudden, I’m getting tons of $12 donations.
 That was a heartfelt gesture as well as a couple of our dealers who gave a lot of money.
 Every single person I asked to give money gave money and some gave a significant amount.”

 One of the most rewarding things about being a co-chair for Weiss was the enthusiasm of his employees.
 Many approached him after the walk telling him how much fun they had and wanting to know if Atlantic was going to do it again next year.